haywirecoder/homebridge-envisalink-ademco/README.md

 * Envisalink module only support one connection.
 Once this plug-in is connected, any other connections will result in an error.

-Please Note: I recommend not using the master user or installer code in the configure file.
+Please Note: I recommended not using the master user or installer code in the configure file.
 Create a seperate alarm user with the proper access permissions (please refer to your panel guide).

 ## Configuration options